Archduke Felix of Austria: Return to Austria

 Felix, unlike his brother Otto, always refused to renounce his rights to the Austrian throne and membership of the Habsburg family, saying that doing so would violate his human rights.
 As a result, he was banned from entering Austria except for a brief three-day stay in 1989 in order to attend his mother's funeral.
 On 10 March 1996, after Austria had joined the European Union and the concurrent dropping of staffed border checkpoints between Austria and other EU countries, he crossed into the country from Germany and held a press conference the next day to announce his illegal arrival.
-After his presence became known, he was warned by the Austrian government that he would face prosecution if he ever tried to enter the country illegally again.
-Ultimately, a deal was reached between Felix, his brother Carl Ludwig and the Austrian government whereby they declared their allegiance to the republic without any reference being made to their rights to the throne or to their membership in the Imperial Family.
+After his presence became known, he was warned by the Austrian government that he would face prosecution if he tried again to enter the country illegally.
+Ultimately, a deal was reached between Felix, his brother Carl Ludwig and the Austrian government whereby they declared their allegiance to the republic without any reference being made to their rights to the throne or to their membership of the imperial family.

-In June 1998, in a joint action with his brother Carl Ludwig, Felix attempted to have the properties which were given to their ancestor Maria Theresa of Austria by her husband Francis I, Holy Roman Emperor restored to them after the properties had been taken from the Habsburg family by Adolf Hitler during the Anschluss.
+In June 1998, in a joint action with his brother Carl Ludwig, Felix attempted to have the properties restored to them that had been given to their ancestor Maria Theresa of Austria by her husband Francis I, Holy Roman Emperor, but taken from the Habsburg family by Adolf Hitler during the Anschluss.

 Felix built up a number of successful businesses in Mexico and Brussels, and he worked as a marketing consultant.

 During his time in exile, Archduke Felix lived in Portugal, Belgium, Mexico and the United States.
 He lived in the colonia of San Ángel in Mexico City, where he died 6 September 2011.
 He was interred in the family crypt at Muri Abbey, near Zürich.
 The abbey is a favoured burial place of the Habsburg dynasty, and it also contains the remains of his wife and the hearts of his parents.